jdreaver/rust-os/README.md

 ## TODO

+- Support indirect blocks in ext2 so I can load larger userspace programs (if I have a program with `.data`, that needs 4 pages, or 16 1024 byte blocks, which needs indirect)
 - BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
 I'm not sure what in `task_userspace_setup` could cause this.

   ```